Proposal: Delegated Subject Context

 Holding a SubjectDelegation is not enough to call a service.
 The caller must

 also hold the service capability being invoked.
+This composes cleanly with the

 Example